microsoft/machnet/src/apps/cc_perf/README.md

 # Packet Drop or Reorder application (cc_perf)

-This is a simple packet drop or reorder application.
+This is a simple packet drop or delay app.
 It is mainly designed for debugging and developing of congestion control solutions in Machnet.

 ## Prerequisites